ESDC Technical Modernization Assessment

 Why It Matters

+The value of the ESDC Technical Modernization Assessment extended beyond technology upgrades by providing a clear understanding of application complexity and modernization priorities.
 The assessment and roadmap prepared ESDC for full migration of its mission-critical applications.
 Expected outcomes included:

 – Improved maintainability through consolidation of duplicated code and elimination of unreferenced objects.